ARM-software/Tool-Solutions/ascet-developer/README.md

 Download Arm_DS.zip file from this repository.

-Unzip this file, creating S32K144_ArmIDE_ASCET folder, and in the Development Studio IDE, navigate to File > Switch Workspace and select above S32K144_ArmIDE_ASCET folder.

-Alternatively import projects (InterpolationS32 and S32K144EVB_ARM) from the zip file into another workspace via File > Import >  General > Existing Projects into Workspace
+Import projects (InterpolationS32 and S32K144EVB_ARM) from the zip archive into  workspace via File > Import >  General > Existing Projects into Workspace

 ![](images/import.png)